Poodles are one of the most diverse dog breeds out there. There are three “types” of poodles – the toy, miniature, and standard.

 Food To Avoid Feeding Your Poodle

-You may want to add treats on top of the best dog food for toy poodles.
-However, there are a few foods that can be harmful and even fatal for your dogs:
+You can add treats on top of the best dog food for poodles.

 Chocolate.
 The methylxanthines present in chocolates are poisonous and could lead to vomiting.

 Dairy.
-Most dog breeds, including poodles, cannot manage dairy well and this leads to digestion issues.
+Most dog breeds, including poodles, cannot manage dairy well, leading s to digestion issues.

 Raisin and grapes.
 These are very toxic to dogs, and overconsumption can lead to acute kidney disease and death in severe cases.